 The kidneys play a crucial role in our thyroid hormone conversion and excretion.
 App 20% of our thyroid hormone conversion takes place here.
 With individual variations.
 So no wonderm that people with renal disease get low thyroid hormone levels.
 One does not see increased RT3 levles, but lower FT3 and thyroglobulin can also become lower.

 The liver is the main organ when it comes to conversion T4 to T3, synthesizing of thyroglobulin, uptake of T4 and second most important when it comes to excretion of T4 and T3 into the blood stream.
-I would think it was the organ releasing the most T4 and T3, but this is what it says.
+I would think it was the organ releasing the most T3, but this is what it says.
 One often sees thyroid levels affected with cirrhosis of the liver, Hepatitis and chronic liver disease.

 Seeing as the liver is so important for our thyroid levels, it’s a good idea to take good care of it.
 The most beneficial for the liver, is giving it a rest.
 If you don’t eat any fat for 2, 3, 4 weeks, eating only greens and fruits, it starting cleansing itself.
-It’s over all a good idea to not eat very heavy and fatty food.

 Many herbs are also helpful.
 I have taken heaps of Milk thistle and Artichoke.
 And many recommend them for us thyroid sick.But, turns out, they are not so good for us.
 I fell over this study, link to study on Milk thistle.
 We have 3 main thyroid hormone transporters.
 Our thyroid hormones cannot get into our cells except through those.
 MCT8 is one of those transporters.
 Silymarin (active ingredient in those herbs )inhibits T3 uptake by this transporter.
-Other studies show that Silymarin is good for other aspects of thyroid hormones.
+Other studies show that Silymarin is good for other aspects of thyroid function.
 But all in all, probably better to use some other herbs.

 Bitter compounds are very important for our liver and gall function.
 In China and India they are well aware of this, and include something bitter in all meals.
 It’s only here in the West we don’t understand this.
 Maybe except France.
 But we knew it in earlier times.
 Bitters were much used to aid digestion.